-- A de facto custodian: meaning that the child has resided with the individual seeking custody within the 24 months preceding the filing of the petition with a parent present and with lack of demonstrated consistent participation by a parent for a period of six months if the child is under 3 years of age, or a period of one year or more if the child is age 3 or older, not including certain types of voluntary placements with the third party; or
+- A de facto custodian: meaning that the child has resided with the individual seeking custody within the 24 months preceding the filing of the petition without a parent present and with lack of demonstrated consistent participation by a parent for a period of six months if the child is under 3 years of age, or a period of one year or more if the child is age 3 or older, not including certain types of voluntary placements with the third party; or

 - An interested third party: meaning a person who is not a de facto custodian and who did not have a child placed in his/her care through certain types of voluntary placement who can prove that the best interests of the minor child will be served by placing custody of the child with them and that at least one of the following factors is met:

 - The parent has abandoned, neglected, or otherwise exhibited disregard for the child’s well-being to the extent that the child will be harmed by living with the parent;